-In October of each year the Executive Director submits a tentative budget to the Board of Directors for the next fiscal year which begins the following January 1.
+In October of each year the Administrative Director submits a tentative budget to the Board of Directors for the next fiscal year which begins on January 1.
 The tentative budget includes proposed expenditures and the proposed means of financing.

-Use of Estimates:
+Use of Estimates

-The preparation of financial statements in conformity with Generally Accepted Accounting Principles (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with Generally Accepted Accounting Principles (GAAP) in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-Revenue Recognition:
+Revenue Recognition